|

 Arable Margins

 Leaving 2 metre or 6 metre margins sown or with natural regeneration on the margins of arable fields are beneficial not just for Water Voles, but to a whole range of marginal plants, farmland birds and insects.
-Different seed mixtures are available under the Countryside Stewardship Scheme (CSS), especially red clover mixes aimed at in particular bumble bees.
+Different seed mixtures are available under the Countryside Stewardship Scheme (CSS); the red clover mixes are particularly good for bumblebee forage.
 See below for more details of the Scheme.

 Fencing